aliamirk/vapor-aws-cost-auditor/README.md

 ```

 > **Note:** Cost Explorer must be enabled in the **AWS Billing Console** before the Cost Explorer collector can retrieve spend data.
 If it's not enabled, Vapor will handle this gracefully and report it as a collector error rather than crashing.

+## More Details

+For a comprehensive usage guide including output format explanation, architecture overview, verdicts reference, and tips, see [USAGE.md](USAGE.md).